-Group transfer from the Ushuaia airport to the pre-voyage hotel on Day 1; one night pre-voyage hotel accommodation with breakfast in Ushuaia; group transfer from hotel to ship on embarkation day; group transfer upon disembarkation in Ushuaia from the ship to the local airport; shipboard accommodation with daily housekeeping; breakfasts, lunches and dinners on board ship; shore landings per the daily program; Zodiac cruising per the daily program; photographic journal; waterproof expedition boots on loan for shore landings; parka to keep; coffee, tea, and cocoa available around the clock; miscellaneous service taxes and port charges; luggage handling aboard ship; emergency Evacuation Insurance for all passengers to a maximum benefit of $100,000 per person.
+Group transfer in Ushuaia from the airport to the pre-expedition hotel on Day 1; one night's pre-expedition hotel accommodation in Ushuaia, with breakfast; group transfer from the hotel to the ship on embarkation day; group transfer upon disembarkation in Ushuaia from the ship to the local airport; shipboard accommodation and meals on board the ship; shore landings per the daily program; photographic journal documenting the expedition; waterproof expedition boots on loan; parka to keep; coffee, tea, and cocoa available 24/7; miscellaneous service taxes and port charges; emergency evacuation insurance to a maximum benefit of $500,000 per person*.
 Subject to change without notice.

-Airfare; passport and visa expenses; government arrival and departure taxes, Argentina's Reciprocity Fee; meals ashore; kayaking; alcoholic and non-alcoholic beverages, except for ones mentioned as included; excess-baggage fees on international flights, cancellation and medical travel insurance; excess baggage charges; laundry, bar, beverage and other personal charges; phone and internet charges; gratuity for shipboard staff and crew (1/25/2018 only); additional overnight accommodation; fuel surcharge may apply.
+Airfare; passport and visa expenses; government arrival and departure taxes; meals ashore unless otherwise specified; optional camping and kayaking; alcoholic and non-alcoholic beverages, except for ones mentioned as included; excess-baggage fees on international flights, cancellation and medical travel insurance; laundry, bar, beverage and other personal charges; phone and internet charges; gratuity for shipboard staff and crew (1/25/2018 only); additional overnight accommodation; fuel surcharge may apply.

 *Emergency Evacuation Insurance: